YaolingYang/SparsePainter/README.md

 <a id="changelog"></a>
 # Changelog
+* **2025-02-06 Version 1.3.0**
+Add command ``-sample`` and ``-nsample`` to sample reference haplotype for each target haplotype at each SNP.
+This produces the same output as the `.samples.out` file of [ChromoPainter](https://github.com/danjlawson/finestructure4), and is the required input file to run [GLOBETROTTER](https://github.com/hellenthal-group-UCL/GLOBETROTTER) and [fastGLOBETROTTER](https://github.com/hellenthal-group-UCL/fastGLOBETROTTER).
 * **2024-10-07 Version 1.2.1**
 Check if the VCF data input includes genotypes that are not 0 or 1, then return the error.
 * **2024-06-18 Version 1.2.0**